 I should mention that Christmas With Mr. Darcy was my very first e-book, which I read on my husband’s Nook Tablet.
 It was a mostly pleasant experience, just “mostly” because there’s nothing like the smell of a physical book.
 I don’t think I can give up the sound of turning pages and the scent of paper and ink…and I don’t think my husband wants to share his Nook.
 But I’m glad I gave it a try!

-Disclosure: I received an e-book of Christmas With Mr. Darcy from the author for review.
-I am an Amazon associate.
+Disclosure: I received Christmas With Mr. Darcy from the author for review.

 © 2012 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.